-SS\$NORMAL The service completed successfully.
+SS\$\NORMAL

 SS\$ACCVIO The caller cannot read the item list, cannot write to the buffer specified by the buffer address field in the item descriptor, or cannot write to the return length address field in an item descriptor.
-SS\$BADPARAM SS\$ EXASTLM The item list contains an invalid item code.
-The process has exceeded its AST limit quota.
-The process has exceeded his not mint quota.
+SS\$BADPARAM The item list contains an invalid item code.
+SS\$EXASTLM The process has exceeded its AST limit quota.

+\$GETSYI

-\$GETSYI Get Systemwide Information
+Get Systemwide Information